digital12981/ENTREGAS/replit.md

-# Shopee Delivery Partners
+# Uber Delivery Partners

 ## Overview

-This is a full-stack web application for recruiting delivery partners for Shopee, optimized for the Brazilian market.
+This is a full-stack web application for recruiting delivery partners for Uber, optimized for the Brazilian market.
 The platform provides a digital onboarding process specifically designed for mobile users, with desktop access protection to ensure the proper user experience.

 ## System Architecture